edthorman/mirantis/docs/configuration-file.md

 ### `ucp`

-Specify options for UCP cluster itself.
+Specify options for the UCP cluster itself.

 - `version` - Which version of UCP we should install or upgrade to (default `3.3.0`)
 - `imageRepo` - Which image repository we should use for UCP installation (default `docker.io/docker`)